 Recommended sets/reps: 4 sets of 40 seconds.

 What it works: Sprinting is the most cardiovascular and explosive exercise.
 It also strengthens the entire lower body and burns fat thanks to the intensity and speed of every sprint.

-Here are few lesser known cardio exercise but result oriented.
+Here are a few lesser-known cardio exercises but result oriented.

-Any routine that takes you from standing, down to the ground, and back up to standing again is an amazing calorie burner, because it really spikes the heart rate.
+Any routine that takes you from standing, down to the ground, and backs up to standing again is an amazing calorie burner because it really spikes the heart rate.